Vișeu de Sus: First War World and the "Miraj" German Military Cemetery

 The Zipser Germans were brought to Vișeu firstly as forestry workers.
 At 14, boys started their work in the forest.
 At Valea Vaserului, the Zipsers planted spruce.
-They took care of nurseries, deforested forests, sent rafts on the water to Sighet, Vișeu and Borșa, they built rafts, roads and wooden bridges.
+They took care of nurseries, deforested forests, sent rafts on the water to Sighet, Vișeu, and Borșa, they built rafts, roads, and wooden bridges.
 At easier works, women would help too.
 The hardest and dirtiest job was cutting down the forest and clearing the spruce trunks, and the most tempting for men was rafting.

 Considering the long time the workers had to spend in the forest, an establishment in Valea Vaserului was a need.
 The settlement on Vaser represents the closest connection with the history and tradition of today's Zipsers.
-In this area originates several stories of the them: fata pădurii (forest's girl), omul alb (white human), piticul pădurii (forest's dwarf);
+In this area several stories originated, among them: fata pădurii (forest's girl), omul alb (white human), piticul pădurii (forest's dwarf).

 The stories of this ethnic group and the memories of the elders, as well as the documents, bear witness to a hard, primitive life of these people in the past.
 After 1868, Magyarization affected many Zipsers, some changed their names at the time with others of Magyar resonance.

 The Jewish population was also engaged in the lumber industry.
 Between 1918 and 1939, Jewish-owned lumber mills employed hundreds of Jews and non-Jews.

 In Vișeu de Sus, the exploitation of wood has an antiquity that is confused with the antiquity of the city.
 Even the legend says that more than a thousand years ago, a father and his son went to cut wood from the forest.
 Unhappiness caused a stick to hit his son dead.
 In memory of his son, the father built a church on this site.
-Houses were later built around the church and thus a human settlement took shape, which was called, at first, "Între Râuri" ("Between Rivers"), because it stretched between the river Vișeu and Vaser, and then it was called Vișeu de Sus.
+Houses were later built around the church and thus a human settlement took shape, which was called, at first, Între Râuri ("Between Rivers"), because it stretched between the rivers Vișeu and Vaser, and then it was called Vișeu de Sus.

 With the arrival of German settlers, the exploitation of forests intensified.
 These occupations, which brought a certain income and a different social status to the residents, in addition to their occupations as animal breeders, are becoming more and more attractive.

 The wood was cut from above with axes, on gutters with water downstream, gathered in dams at Măcârlău and Făina, and from here, formed into rafts, going on the Vaser and further to Tisza.
 Many of the "țipțieri" colonists practices were followed by Romanians.
 At the forest, they worked all week long, except on Saturdays when they went down the valley, and sometimes for those who lived further away, the work period was extended to 2–3 months.
 The "Butinars" (forestry workers) slept in cottages called "finnish", they had the fire in the middle, and the beds were arranged radially so that they could warm up more easily and dry their clothes in the winter.
 Today, in Valea Vaserului, the wood is transported by narrow gauge railway.